junngeronimo/react-a-sketch/README.md

 Goal: To build an Etch-A-Sketch canvas style web app and gain experience in React.

 The current state of the app provides contains a default 32x32 grid.
 Hovering over a cell of the grid colors the grid allowing you draw similarly to an Etch-A-Sketch.
 You can set the size of the grid manually to change the size of the canvas.
+Press reset to clear your current canvas.

 ## Notes:
 - Using styled-components to apply CSS to components